-(NOTE: If you're copying and pasting the above line into Android Studio, you may get red warning text.
+(NOTE: If you're copying and pasting the above line into earlier versions of Android Studio, you may get red warning text.
 This is because you're copying the quote marks over from HTML, which may be in the wrong format.
 Simply delete your quote marks in Android Studio and type them again.)

 If you run your app now, you should see that the default App Bar has gone: